Jump to: Levy FAQs

 The actuary’s recommendation is based largely on their annual calculation of the costs of operating the indemnity program, including defence costs and payment of claims, which form the largest component of the levy and is why increased claims costs usually necessitate a higher levy.

-In deciding each year whether the indemnity program’s capital is at the right level, the Board receives the recommendation of ALIA’s management and appointed actuary.
+In deciding each year whether the indemnity program’s capital is at the right level, the Board receives the recommendation of ALIA’s management and actuary.
 The Board uses a capital target tool specifically developed for ALIA by its actuary.
 If the Board determines the capital is higher than is required, it applies the excess amount to reduce the theoretical levy.
 However, if the capital is lower than it should be, the Board increases the levy and uses the difference to replenish the capital.
 The result is the actual levy that each Subscriber pays for the indemnity coverage ALIA provides.

 Professional Liability / Negligence

-ALIA’s investment returns play a significant role in its ability to use surplus capital to reduce the Professional Liability / Negligence base levy each Subscriber pays.
+ALIA’s investment returns play a significant role in its ability to use capital to reduce the Professional Liability / Negligence base levy each Subscriber pays.

 Misappropriation